-The Curonian Spit is an almost 100 km long narrow sand spit and barrier system separating the Curonian Lagoon from the Baltic Sea.
-The Sand spit is only 400 meters wide at the narrowest spot and a few kilometers at the widest.
-The northern part of the peninsula is located in Lithuania whilst the southern part is part of the Russian enclave Kaliningrad.
-The Curonian Spit is a UNESCO World Heritage Site shared by two countries.
+Curonian Spit is an almost 100 km long narrow sand spit and barrier system separating the Curonian Lagoon from the Baltic Sea.
+The sand spit is only 400 meters wide at the narrowest spot and a few kilometers at the widest.
+The northern part of the peninsula is located in Lithuania whilst the southern part is part is located in the Russian enclave of Kaliningrad.
+Furthermore, Curonian Spit is an UNESCO World Heritage Site shared by two countries.

-The site between the Baltic Sea and Curonian Lagoon means that you can be mercilessly blown away by the wind at the west coast, while on the other you can enjoy some warm sunbathing.
-The beaches are really nice and totally unspoiled.
+The location between the Baltic Sea and Curonian Lagoon means a significant varying climate.
+It is possible you can feel cold strong wind at the west coast, while you can enjoy warm sunbathing away from the coast.
+Moreover, the beaches are really nice and totally unspoiled.

 The area is a popular day trip from Kaliningrad.
 However, please be aware of the road conditions in the area.
 The local roads are not the best.
-But still, it is recommended to hire a car and exploring the landscape both on the Russian and the Lithuanian side.
-Parts of the area is protected and declared as national park.
+But still, it is recommended to hire a car to explore the landscape both on the Russian and the Lithuanian side.
+Parts of the area are protected and declared as national park.
 Hence, it is not allowed to hike in some certain areas.
 Generally, hiking in the large sand dunes can highly be recommended.

 Dune of Pilat France

-The Tallest Sand Dune in Europe is Dune of Pilat in France with a stunning height of 110 meters however the sand dunes at Curonian Spit are the highest drifting sand dunes in Europe.
+The Tallest Sand Dune in Europe is Dune of Pilat in France with a stunning height of 110 meters.
+However, the sand dunes at Curonian Spit are the highest moving or drifting sand dunes in Europe.